ibm-cloud-docs/ContinuousDelivery/web_ide.md

 The {{site.data.keyword.webide}} has two main sections.
 The first section is the file navigator, which shows your project files in a tree structure.
 From the file navigator, you can create, rename, delete, and manage your files and folders.

-**Tip:** To upload files to the file navigator, drag them from your computer to the file navigator.
+To upload files to the file navigator, drag them from your computer to the file navigator.
+{: tip}

 The second section is the editor pane.
 The editor provides several coding features, including content assist and syntax validation.